Digitalphenom/homepage-google/README.md

-google homepage
+The Odin Project
+Google Homepage Exercise
-May, 16 2021
+May, 16-May-17 2021

-Experiment with CSS part 2
+Aprox 4 hours

+A simple exercise to stregthen retention of HTML & CSS